350 years of Rembrandt and the Golden Age

 With a special focus on Rembrandt 350 years after his death, exhibitions in Amsterdam, Delft, Dordrecht, Haarlem, Hoorn and Enkhuizen, Leiden, Middelburg and The Hague will present a range of perspectives on this formidable Dutch master, his peers (including Pieter de Hooch at Museum Prinsenhof Delft, and Nicolaes Maes at the Mauritshuis), and diverse works from this golden age of wealth and wonder.

 The year-long programme provides an extraordinary opportunity to explore Holland too.
-Think paintings on loan or never shown in the Netherlands, such as items from Jerusalem’s Israel Museum at the Jewish Historical Museum in Amsterdam.
+There will also be works never shown in Holland before, such as an extraordinary painting by Rembrandt from the Israel Museum in Jerusalem, which will be on display at the Jewish Historical Museum in Amsterdam.
 Or the Frans Hals Museum’s significant collection of 17th century paintings in Haarlem, and a water-themed exhibition at the Westfries Museum in Hoorn.
 These exhibitions provide a fascinating insight into this rich period and into Rembrandt, with some works rarely, if ever, seen traveling from across the globe.

 There is no other place in the world that has as many works by Rembrandt as the Rijksmuseum.
 In 2019, its complete collection of Rembrandts will be on display simultaneously for the first time: 22 paintings, 60 drawings, and 300 engravings.
 The exhibition represents a perfect opportunity to learn more about his pioneering techniques and innovative ideas.
 When in Amsterdam, you should also visit the Rembrandthuis.
 His former residence will organize three exhibitions revolving around the master in the theme year: Rembrandt’s Social Network with works never before seen in Holland, Inspired by Rembrandt, and The Rembrandt Laboratory.